Linaro/website/_posts/2019/2019-03-28-horizon-robotics-joins-linaro-96boards-steering-committee.md

 layout: post
 date: 2019-03-28 07:00:00
 description: >-
    Linaro Ltd, the open source collaborative engineering organization developing software for the Arm® ecosystem, announced today that Horizon Robotics, a leading technology powerhouse of embedded Artificial Intelligence, has joined the 96Boards initiative as a Steering Committee Member.
-categories:
-  - News
+category: News
 tags:
   - Linaro
   - Arm